 Get Facebook notifications of new posts by following the Growing Children’s Facebook page at www.facebook.com/growingchildre.

 Part Two of Four “If a child is to keep alive his inborn sense of wonder, he needs the companionship of at least one adult who can share it, rediscovering with him the joy, excitement, and mystery of the world we live in.” ― Rachel Carson Wonder in the first years of life creates the roots of self-motivation.
 It is…

-Part one of four Long ago, when my daughter was two, I did not realize that toddlers might be able to do real work.
+Long ago, when my daughter was two, I did not realize that toddlers might be able to do real work.
 I remember a yo yo experience in the garden, pulling a few weeds, chasing her across the yard toward the street, leading her back.
 Repeat.
 Repeat.
 Repeat.
-Since then I have explored ways to engage very…
+Since then I have explored ways to engage very little children in the…